drien/tts-joinery/README.md

 ## Contributing

 Contributions welcome, particularly other TTS APIs, check the issues beforehand and feel free to open a PR.
 Code is formatted with Black.

+Test can be run manually.
+Suite includes end-to-end tests with live API calls, ensure you have an OPENAI_API_KEY set in `.env.test`, and run `pytest`.
+You can install development dependencies with `pip install -e .[test]`

 ## Contributors